DaleLin93/SharpBCI/README.md

 0. Install Visual Studio 2018 or later, clone [MarukoLib](https://github.com/DaleLin93/MarukoLib) and [SharpBCI](https://github.com/DaleLin93/SharpBCI) into same folder.
 1. Open Visual Studio **as administrator** and create a new empty Visual Studio solution.
-2. Add all projects in repo [MarukoLib](https://github.com/DaleLin93/MarukoLib) except '*MarukoLib.Dragonfly*' to the created solution.
+2. Add all projects in repo [MarukoLib](https://github.com/DaleLin93/MarukoLib) except '*MarukoLib.Dragonfly*' and '*MarukoLib.Tests*' to the created solution.
 3. Add '*SharpBCI.Core*', '*SharpBCI.Extensions*', '*SharpBCI*' projects into the solution.
 4. (*Optional*) Add some plugin projects into the solution as your wish.
 5. Set **SharpBCI** as the startup project.